mirko-pagliai/php-tools/README.md

 - `is_url($string)` - Checks if a string is a valid url
 - `is_win()` - Returns `true` if the environment is Windows
 - `is_writable_resursive($dirname, $checkOnlyDir = true)` - Tells whether a directory and its subdirectories are writable.
 It can also check that all the files are writable
+- `last_key(array $array)` - Returns the last key of an array
 - `last_value(array $array)` - Returns the last value of an array
+- `last_value_recursive(array $array)` - Returns the last value of an array recursively.
+In other words, it returns the last value found that is not an array
 - `rmdir_recursive($dirname)` - Removes a directory and all its contents, including subdirectories and files
 - `rtr($path)` Returns a path relative to the root.
 The root path must be set with the `ROOT` environment variable  (using the `putenv()` function) or the `ROOT` constant.
 - `starts_with($haystack, $needle)` - Checks if a string starts with a string